casperykchan/blog/java/005_java_pass_by_what.md

 ...
 ```

-In case the object is needed, the pointer will be referenced.
+In case the object is needed, the pointer will be referenced which looks like this:

-It will look like this:

 ```
 ID one = new ID("ONE");